 What's more, Sony has re-imagined almost every key part of the gaming experience – from a simpler setup and new well-thought-out user interface to a revolutionary controller and added bonuses for PS Plus members.
 The result is a console that we can't help but be hugely impressed with.

 Check out our PS5 review and where to buy PS5 guide – though be warned that stock can be hard to get hold of.

 The PS4 Pro is undoubtedly a substantial step up from the PS4, but 'true' 4K gaming is difficult for it to achieve without compromise.

-The biggest physical difference between it and the standard PS4 visually is the addition of an extra layer, but the internals have also been beefed up considerably.
-The GPU is a great deal faster, and although the CPU is architecturally similar it's been clocked at a faster speed.
+The biggest physical difference between it and the standard PS4 visually is the addition of an extra layer, but the internals were beefed up considerably.
+The GPU is a great deal faster, and although the CPU is architecturally similar, it's been clocked at a faster speed.

-So should you make the upgrade from your existing PS4?
-The answer largely depends on if you have a 4K TV or plan on upgrading to one in the coming months.
+So, should you make the upgrade from your existing PS4?
+The answer largely depends on if you have a 4K TV or plan on upgrading to one.
 If you are, then the PS4 Pro will present numerous visual benefits.
-If you aren't, well, there's likely anything on the PS4 Pro that will be worth the extra money, at least not yet.
+If you aren't, well, there's likely isn't anything on the PS4 Pro that will be worth the extra money, at least not yet.